kirumang/kirumang.github.io/_pages/about.md

 Who am I
 ===
+- Applied Scientist at Robotics AI, Amazon
+- Reviewer: ICRA, IROS, RA-L, T-RO, Sensors, CVPR
-- Research Assistant at TU Wien, [ACIN](https://www.acin.tuwien.ac.at/en/), [Vison for Robotics Group](https://www.acin.tuwien.ac.at/en/vision-for-robotics/)
+- Former: PhD Cand, Research Assistant at TU Wien, [ACIN](https://www.acin.tuwien.ac.at/en/), [Vison for Robotics Group](https://www.acin.tuwien.ac.at/en/vision-for-robotics/)
-- Reviewer: ICRA, IROS, RA-L, T-RO, Sensors
-- Teaching assistant: Selected topics for Robot Vision (2019S, 2018S)
 - Former: Researcher in Ergonomics and Human Machine Interface Team in Hyundai Motors Company

 Recent news
 ===
+- `Jan.2012` I joined Robotics AI@Amazon as an Applied Scientist
 - `Nov.2020` I finished my PhD at TU Wien (Dissertation title: 6D Pose estimation of objects using limited training data)
 - `Jul.2020` [Our paper](https://kirumang.github.io/publication/2020-01-DGCMNet) has been accepted at Frontiers in Robotics and AI (journal)
 - `Jul.2020` [Our paper](https://kirumang.github.io/publication/2020-05-NOL) has been accepted for a spotlight at ECCV 2020